 A release of hazardous chemicals could potentially impact marine mammals in the immediate vicinity of the release, however given the highly dispersive waters within the operational area, the extent of the water column (water depth > 63 m) and the relatively small potential volumes associated with such releases, rapid dilution is expected and concentrations are unlikely to persist for periods of time where impacts would likely be felt.
-The operational area overlaps a migration BIA for humpback whales and a distribution BIA for pygmy blue whales, however no habitat critical to the survival of species or breeding BIAs overlap the operational area.
-Marine mammals are large and more mobile fauna are likely to be transient within the operational area and toxic impacts are unlikely to occur to these species in the event of a small liquid hazardous hydrocarbon release.
+The operational area overlaps a migration BIA for humpback whales and a distribution BIA for pygmy blue whales, however no habitat critical to the survival of species or breeding BIAs overlap the operational area and toxic impacts are unlikely to occur to these species in the event of a small liquid hazardous hydrocarbon release.